spedmg/dmg-angular-sample-app/README.md

 ## Frontend-only test requirements

-Use the GitHub users api as a data source to execute the design found [here](https://projects.invisionapp.com/share/BK9D8C7RA#/screens/205900875_TestApp_1).
+Use the GitHub users api ([maybe like this](https://api.github.com/users)) as a data source to execute the design found [here](https://projects.invisionapp.com/share/BK9D8C7RA#/screens/205900875_TestApp_1).

 ## Frontend and backend test requirements

-Using the GitHub users api as a 3rd party integration, build your own api as a data source to execute the design found [here](https://projects.invisionapp.com/share/BK9D8C7RA#/screens/205900875_TestApp_1).
+Using the GitHub users api ([maybe like this](https://api.github.com/users)) as a 3rd party integration, build your own api as a data source to execute the design found [here](https://projects.invisionapp.com/share/BK9D8C7RA#/screens/205900875_TestApp_1).

 ## Running tests